TrevorCunagin/CodeTest/README.md

 # Code Test
 This code test is designed to assess candidates' proficiency with common tools used by the ITS custom applications teams.
 It will evaluate your ability to perform tasks such as forking a repository, modifying source code, testing changes, and merging them into your repository.
 The test involves a simple C# Console application, which, when executed, will run various functions against test data and display the results.
 A unit test project is provided if you'd like to use it.
 ## Step 1
-- Create a fork of the repository in your own GitHub account.
-If you prefer to make your repo private, you can use repo settings to leave the fork network, then change the visibility of your repo.
+- Create a clone or fork of the repository in your own GitHub account.
 ## Step 2
 - Modify the code in [CodeTest/Tester.cs](https://github.com/exetersalthi/CodeTest/blob/master/CodeTest/Tester.cs) to complete the four functions.
 Refer to comments within each function for input and output details.
 ## Step 3